 For Care Providers

 You must take the steps to be enrolled as an IHSS Care Provider.
 First you must attend a state-mandated orientation and complete a Provider Enrollment form.
 You will also need to submit LiveScan fingerprints for a background check, and present a valid ID and an original social security card.
-Once you are an enrolled as an IHSS Care Provider, you will need to complete a Provider Registry Application and we will call you in for an interview.
+Once you are enrolled as an IHSS Care Provider, you will need to complete a Provider Registry Application and we will call you in for an interview.
 For more information, click here.

-In order to be an enrolled with the State of California as an IHSS care provider you must attend a state-mandated orientation, complete a Provider Enrollment Form, submit LiveScan fingerprints for a background check and present a valid ID and original Social Security card.
+In order to be enrolled with the State of California as an IHSS care provider you must attend a state-mandated orientation, complete a Provider Enrollment Form, submit LiveScan fingerprints for a background check and present a valid ID and original Social Security card.
 You and the IHSS recipient must also complete a Provider Packet.
 This packet can be obtained from the recipient’s Social Worker.
 The phone number for the IHSS Social Worker’s office is 415-473-7118.
 For more information, click here.

 State-mandated orientation and enrollment is done through our web based enrollment site.
 The icon link is located under Provider Enrollment on our website.
 Please call 415-499-1024 if you have any questions about getting started.